carbynestack/carbynestack.github.io/docs/getting-started/prerequisites.md

 # Setting up the prerequisites

-This guideline includes the steps to install the prerequisites with specified versions for the Carbyne Stack.
-All installation procedures are done with the Terminal application of Ubuntu. **Please open the Terminal application before you proceed.**
+This guide describes how to install the prerequisites required to deploy Carbyne Stack.

+!!! warning
+    Carbyne Stack has been tested using the **exact versions** of the tools specified below.
+Deviating from this _battle tested_ configuration may create all kinds of issues.

 ## Prerequisites